 Intake Protection Zones (Lake Ontario)

 Lake Ontario is the source of drinking water for 92 percent of those who live in the Halton-Hamilton Source Protection Region.
-Five intake pipes deliver water to four treatment plants located along the shoreline from Oakville to Hamilton.
-Each pipe is surrounded by protection zones that identify where it takes surface water two hours or less to flow to the intakes or where significant drinking water threats exist.
+Six intake pipes deliver water to four treatment plants located along the shoreline from Oakville to Hamilton.
+Each pipe is surrounded by a protection zone that identifies where it takes surface water two hours or less to flow to the intake or where significant drinking water threats exist.
 The protection zones include areas of land adjacent to streams and storm sewers where runoff water can quickly reach the intake.
 These zones are vulnerable to contamination.

 The area considered to be most vulnerable to contamination is the area closest to the intake.
 The reason for this vulnerability is due to an assumed lack of time for dilution to reduce the concentration of any contaminant released within the zone.
 Also, there is an assumed lack of time for the operator of the water system to react to the release.
 To protect this vulnerable area, a circle with one kilometre radius is drawn, centred on the intake and projected to the lake bottom.
 This zone is called “intake protection zone one” or IPZ-1.
 Where these circles intersect land the onshore extent is 120 metres.

 The intake protection zone two, or IPZ-2, is delineated using a combination of hydrodynamic modelling within the lake and the calculation of time-of-travel within in-land pathways such as creeks and storm sewers that discharge near the lake intakes.
 Two hours has been set as the minimum amount of time needed for operators of the water treatment plant to react to a contamination concern.

 Intake protection zone three, IPZ-3, is an area where modelling has demonstrated that contaminants released during an event may be transported to the intake and cause an adverse effect.
 The IPZ-3 lies outside of an IPZ-1 and IPZ-2.